renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 ## Sources

 Cousteau, J.Y.
 (1975). _Dolphins.
-The Undersea discoveries of Jacques-Yves Cousteau_ (photo source).
+The Undersea discoveries of Jacques-Yves Cousteau_.

 Lusseau, D. et al. (2003).
 The bottlenose dolphin community of Doubtful Sound features a large proportion of long-lasting associations, _Behavioral Ecology and Sociobiology_, 54, 396-405.

-Uzzi, B. and Spiro, J.(2005).
-Collaboration and Creativity: The Small World Problem. _American Journal of Sociology_, 111.
+Uzzi, B. and Spiro, J. (2005).
+Collaboration and Creativity: The Small World Problem. _American Journal of Sociology_, 111 (2),447–504.

 Code snippets in the script above were taken from the [Programming Historian](https://programminghistorian.org/).
 Check out their [amazing tutorial](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python) if you are new to network analysis in Python.